suitenumerique/find/docs/setup-indexer.md

 The hybrid search computes a score for full-text and semantic search and combines them through a weighted sum.
 HYBRID_SEARCH_WEIGHTS contains the weights of full-text and semantic respectively.

 You need to use an embedding api similar to https://albert.api.etalab.gouv.fr/documentation#tag/Embeddings/operation/embeddings_v1_embeddings_post.

+### document chunking

+The indexing process embeds documents by converting their content into vector representations (embeddings).
+When a document exceeds the character dimension defined by CHUNK_SIZE, it's divided into smaller segments (chunks), with each chunk embedded independently.
+Each chunk must be smaller than the embedding model's context window .

+The chunking algorithm works recursively.
+It attempts to create the largest possible segments first, then subdivides them further if they still exceed the size limit defined by CHUNK_SIZE.
+Segments can share overlapping content between them (set CHUNK_OVERLAP=0 to disable overlapping).

+During the search, the matching of a document is the matching of its best chunk.

 ## trigrams